kshakib22/second-brain/content/Programming/Backend Dev/Expressjs/REST API.md

    - Each request from the client to the server must contain *all the information* needed to understand and process the request.
    - The server does *not store any session information* about the client, meaning that each request is treated independently.

+> [!warning] Stateless changes
+> If you’re modifying a variable within a PUT request and expect the change to persist globally across your app, ensure that the variable is **globally** scoped.
+If it’s not, it will only be changed in the context of that particular request.
+If the app restarts or the variable is locally scoped, the change will be lost.
+To make changes persist across sessions, consider using a database.

 2. **Client-Server Architecture:**
    - The client is responsible for the user interface and the server manages data and the backend.
    - This separation allows the two to evolve independently (scaling).